Where is filler used?

+Fillers can be used to fill in hollows under the eyes, restore the cheeks & lips, camouflage jowls, and strengthen bony structures like the chin or cheekbones.
+Fillers can also be a great option for lip lines, acne scarring, non-surgical rhinoplasty (liquid rhinoplasty), and even to replace volume loss in hands.
 The choice of filler depends on the goals and the site of injection.
 However, much more important than the choice of filler is the artistic vision and skill of the injector.
-Rest assured that at Finn Plastic Surgery, you will only be injected by our extensively trained, Board Certified Physicians.
-At your consultation with Dr. Finn or Dr.Elkins-Williams, they will educate you on the different treatment options, individualizing treatment plans specific to your needs.
-They factor in many things when choosing the right filler.
-Our physicians believe in giving each patient the treatment that will benefit them the most.
-They will always do what is in the patient’s best interest and never sell someone a treatment that they do not need.
-This is one of multiple reasons that many of our patients travel for hours, just to have their injectable fillers at Finn Plastic Surgery.
-Injectable Hyaluronic acid fillers such as, Voluma, Juvederm, Restylane, Volbella, Vollure, and Restylane Refyne and Defyne, are used to reduce the visible signs of aging by replacing the lost volume and filling in the fine lines, wrinkles, and deep folds.
+Rest assured that at Finn Plastic Surgery, you will only be injected by our extensively trained, double board-certified plastic surgeons.
+At your consultation, they will educate you on the different treatment options, individualizing treatment plans specific to your needs.
+They factor in many things when choosing the right filler for you.

+The most commonly used injectable fillers are made from Hyaluronic acid (HA), a substance naturally produced by your body with the highest concentration present in the joints, eyes, and skin.
+Hyaluronic acid attracts water, which in turn hydrates the skin.
+Injectable hyaluronic acid fillers like Juvederm, Voluma, Restylane, and RHA are used to reduce the visible signs of aging by replacing the lost volume and filling in the fine lines, wrinkles, and deep folds.
 They also transport water to the surface of the skin, helping it to look even more radiant and supple.
 Hyaluronic acid fillers provide immediate and long-lasting results with an excellent safety profile.
-Oftentimes our physicians will use a combination of fillers to rejuvenate many different areas of the face.
+Oftentimes our surgeons will use a combination of fillers to rejuvenate many different areas of the face.
 This has been described as a “liquid facelift.”

 Radiesse is another injectable filler, with unique properties.
-It is made from calcium hydroxylapatite, a mineral-like compoundfound naturally in human bones.
-It can also be used in multiple areas, but typically does best in the cheekbones, chin, nose and hands.
+It is made from calcium hydroxylapatite, a mineral-like compound found naturally in human bones.
+It can also be used in multiple areas, but typically does best in the cheekbones, chin, nose, and hands.
 Radiesse is also frequently used in patients with HIV that are experiencing facial atrophy.
-It is a long-lasting filler, sometimes lasting up to two years.
+It is a long-lasting filler.

 Fillers are generally tolerated very well.
 We have a protocol to help minimize discomfort during your injections.
 This includes giving patients the option of using a topical numbing agent prior to treatment.
-Almost all of our injectable fillers have lidocaine already mixed in them, which helps a great deal to minimize pain.
+Almost all our injectable fillers have lidocaine already mixed in them, which helps a great deal to minimize pain.
 The actual injections will only take about 5-10 minutes to perform.
 Once the desired results are attained, most patients come in one to two times a year to maintain their results.